espressif/esp-idf/docs/en/api-guides/performance/speed.rst

 .. only:: not SOC_HP_CPU_HAS_MULTIPLE_CORES

+    .. only:: SOC_WIFI_SUPPORTED or SOC_BT_SUPPORTED or SOC_IEEE802154_SUPPORTED

         In general, it is not recommended to set task priorities higher than the built-in {IDF_TARGET_RF_TYPE} operations as starving them of CPU may make the system unstable.

     For very short timing-critical operations that do not use the network, use an ISR or a very restricted task (with very short bursts of runtime only) at the highest priority (24).

+    .. only:: SOC_WIFI_SUPPORTED or SOC_BT_SUPPORTED or SOC_IEEE802154_SUPPORTED

         Choosing priority 19 allows lower-layer {IDF_TARGET_RF_TYPE} functionality to run without delays, but still preempts the lwIP TCP/IP stack and other less time-critical internal functionality - this is the best option for time-critical tasks that do not perform network operations.

     Any task that does TCP/IP network operations should run at a lower priority than the lwIP TCP/IP task (18) to avoid priority-inversion issues.

-.. only:: SOC_HP_CPU_HAS_MULTIPLE_CORES
+.. only:: not SOC_HP_CPU_HAS_MULTIPLE_CORES

     With a few exceptions, most importantly the lwIP TCP/IP task, in the default configuration most built-in tasks are pinned to Core 0.
 This makes it quite easy for the application to place high priority tasks on Core 1.
 Using priority 19 or higher guarantees that an application task can run on Core 1 without being preempted by any built-in task.
 To further isolate the tasks running on each CPU, configure the :ref:`lwIP task <CONFIG_LWIP_TCPIP_TASK_AFFINITY>` to only run on Core 0 instead of either core, which may reduce total TCP/IP throughput depending on what other tasks are running.

+    .. only:: SOC_WIFI_SUPPORTED or SOC_BT_SUPPORTED or SOC_IEEE802154_SUPPORTED

         In general, it is not recommended to set task priorities on Core 0 higher than the built-in {IDF_TARGET_RF_TYPE} operations as starving them of CPU may make the system unstable.
 Choosing priority 19 and Core 0 allows lower-layer {IDF_TARGET_RF_TYPE} functionality to run without delays, but still pre-empts the lwIP TCP/IP stack and other less time-critical internal functionality.
 This is an option for time-critical tasks that do not perform network operations.
 Any task that does TCP/IP network operations should run at lower priority than the lwIP TCP/IP task (18) to avoid priority-inversion issues.

     .. note::